 Each state maintains a record of someone’s criminal history.
 These databases are all linked so you are able to track criminal backgrounds from other states.
-You can go to the Lincoln County Courthouse and check in person, or check the website.
-You must know which county the crime occured in, and in the event that the crime was in a different state, you may have to pay for a more intensive search.
+You can go to the Lincoln County Courthouse and check in person or you can check the website.
+You must know which county the crime occurred in, and in the event that the crime was in a different state, you may have to pay for a more intensive search.

 A search of someone’s criminal history you can find out if a person has ever been arrested, charged or convicted for any crimes, which can include:

 - Drug offenses such as possession or trafficking.